 There are lots of strong Dylan compositions on The Basement Tapes, and it’s fun to hear him in a more relaxed mode, but a more succinct version, focused on Dylan’s songs, would be even stronger.

-This compilation was released only in Asia and Australasia, and it’s now out of print, but it was my first Dylan album.
-In hindsight, after Desire was a perfect time to release a career spanning retrospective.
-Spanning 36 tracks and including rarities like ‘Rita Mae’ and ‘George Jackson’ and non album singles like ‘Positively Fourth Street’ and ‘Can You Please Crawl Out Your Window?’, it was one of the first box sets.
+This compilation was released only in Asia and Australasia and it’s now out of print, but it was my first Dylan album.
+In hindsight, after Desire was a perfect time to release a career-spanning retrospective – it marked the end of Dylan’s prime phase.
+Spanning 36 tracks and including rarities like ‘Rita Mae’ and ‘George Jackson’ and non-album singles like ‘Positively Fourth Street’ and ‘Can You Please Crawl Out Your Window?’, Masterpieces was one of the first box sets.

-Even 36 tracks isn’t enough to properly cover Dylan’s first 15 years, and presumably because of space restrictions, significant long tracks like ‘Desolation Row’ and ‘Sad Eyed Lady if the Lowlands’ are omitted.
-Planet Waves, released on Asylum, is skipped, and some songs are represented on live versions – I enjoy the intense Hard Rain take of ‘Idiot Wind’, but would rather have the studio version of ‘Like A Rolling Stone’.
+Even 36 tracks aren’t enough to properly cover Dylan’s first 15 years, and presumably because of space restrictions, significant long tracks like ‘Desolation Row’ and ‘Sad Eyed Lady of the Lowlands’ are omitted.
+Planet Waves, released on Asylum, is skipped, and some songs are represented on live versions – I enjoy the intense Hard Rain take on ‘Idiot Wind’, but would rather have the studio version of ‘Like A Rolling Stone’.

-Despite all these quibbles, it’s essentially one great song after another – it’s worth seeking out the non album tracks, but Dylan’s catalogue is so vast and rich, even this three CD set isn’t a sufficient one stop shopping solution.
+Despite all these quibbles, Masterpieces is essentially one great song after another.
+It’s worth seeking out the non-album tracks, but Dylan’s catalogue is so vast and rich that even this three-CD set isn’t a sufficient one-stop shopping solution.

 1978, not rated

 I’ve never heard this – it’s regarded as one of Dylan’s lesser albums from the 1970s.